npg70/galbreath-old/people/galbreath-robert-1778.md

 He married at Campbeltown 18 Apr 1805, **Katherine Harvie**, daugher of *James Harvie* and [*Katherine Galbreath*](galbreath-katharine-1741.md), born 29 Jul 1780 and baptized at Campbeltown 30 Jul 1780,[^birth-kh] died Washington Township, Clermont, Ohio, USA 21 Jun 1847.

-Based on the baptism records of the first two children, it appears he moved to Dalintober to work as a malt-man, but after his father died, he returned to take over the family farm in Peninver.
+Based on the baptism records of the first two children[^jane-birth][^samuel-birth], it appears as a young man, he moved to Dalintober to work as a malt-man (1806), but after his father died (1807), he returned to take over the family farm in Peninver (1808).

+In 1817, the entire family, including the 3 month-old Archibald, immigrated to Clermont County, Ohio:[^redtower-16-54]

+> Robert, Catherine and their young family departed Panever, Scotland on July 24, 1817, and arrived in
+> Baltimore, MD on Sept 26, 1817.
+The family came across country to Pittsburgh, PA with oxen and cart, then
+> down the Ohio River by flat boat to settle near Neville, Cleremont[sic] Co, Ohio where Robert took up farming.

+It is unclear what triggered this, or why Clermont County.

 Children of Robert and Katharine (Harvie) Galbreath, baptized in Campbeltown except the last two:[^children]